 Do not vigorously rinse or spit for 3-5 days.

 Do not apply pressure with your tongue or fingers to the grafted area, as the material is movable during the initial healing.

 Do not lift or pull on the lip to look at the sutures.
 This can actually cause damage to the wound site and tear the sutures.

-If you have received a block graft, and part of the graft becomes exposed, let Dr. Sarka know as soon as possible.
-He will give you specific instruction to ensure the success of your bone graft.
+If you have received a block graft, and part of the graft becomes exposed, let Dr. L’Heureux know as soon as possible.
+They will give you specific instructions to ensure the success of your bone graft.